wwatson4506/Ra8876LiteTeensy/README.txt

 Any T41 pin for BL_CONTROl Pin 14 or 3.3v
-Any T41 pin for WINT Pin 33 Optional wait interrupt pin (XnWAIT)
+Any T41 pin for WINT Pin 33 Optional wait interrupt pin (XnWAIT) ER-TFTM101-1 Ground Pins are 1,2,13,31,39,40.
+These should all be connectd to Teensy Grounds.

+ER-TFTM101-1 Power Pins (VDD is 5V or 3.3v depending on how it was configured when ordered) are 3,4,37,38 and all should be connected together.

 as of 4/30/20